Harsha-108/GasGuard/README.md

                         #   - Configuration parameters for the system.
                         #   - Sample sensor readings for testing or demonstration.
 ```
-#   - Example training data for the SVM model.
-#   - Configuration parameters for the system.
-#   - Sample sensor readings for testing or demonstration.

 ---

 ## 🛠️ Technology Stack